RosemaryOjwang/Resume-Template/README.md

 1. Click on 'Create bucket'.
 2. Choose the Region where you want to create the bucket from.
 3. Enter the 'Bucket name'.
-4. Unselect 'Block all public access'.
-This will enable anyone on the internet to access the bucket with your resume.
-5. Scroll down and choose 'Create'.
+4. Scroll down and choose 'Create'.
 ![Create bucket](<Create Bucket.png>)

 ### Step 2: Enable static website hosting for your bucket